haukelicht/manifestoEnhanceR/README.md

 - `enhance_manifesto_df()`: takes a manifesto data frame (see `as_tibble.ManifestoCorpus` and `as_tibble.ManifestoDocument`) and enhances it with running quasi-sentence and sentence counters, and other usefull text-level information; returns a `manifesto.df` object (inherits from `tibble`)
 - `manifesto_df_to_xml()` converts `manifesto.df` objects to XML documents

+## Vignetts

+A short tutorial using the Swiss manifesto corpus: `r vignette("tutorial", "manifestoEnhanceR")`

 ## Installation

 In R, type